TRON-Bioinformatics/vafator/README.md

 The significance value corresponds to the null hypothesis of similar distributions.
 No multiple test correction is applied over this p-value.

+### Ambiguous bases

+Some reads may contain ambiguous bases with high base call quality scores.
+The count of all reads passing the quality thresholds that contain an ambiguous base overlapping the mutation is annotated.
+All IUPAC ambiguity codes are taken into account.

+Furthermore, these reads supporting ambiguous bases are taken into account in the depth of coverage (DP) and hence they may dilute the VAF values.
+In order to exclude those from the depth of coverage use the flag `--exclude-ambiguous-bases`.
+Only SNVs are supported.

 ## Understanding the output

 The output is a VCF with the some new annotations in the INFO field for the provided sample names.